eleqtrizit/LocalLLM-to-Copilot-Sync/README.md

 # Set requiresAPIKey=true for all models with the same base URL
 python -m copilot_model_sync --host http://localhost:8080 --api-key-required

+# Use API key for authentication with the API endpoint
+python -m copilot_model_sync --host http://localhost:8080 --api-key YOUR_API_KEY_HERE
 ```

 ### Update Logic